 The student teaching experience provides pre-service teachers the space and opportunity to learn how to ask important questions about teaching and learning, come to know children and adolescents by observing and interacting with them consistently over time, apply newly acquired knowledge, theories, strategies and models in a variety of contexts within and across classrooms, and experiment with, design and adapt practice according to learners' needs.

 During the student teaching experience, pre-service teachers are guided and instructed by two key individuals - the cooperating or mentor teacher and university supervisor.
-While both work collaboratively to support the growth and development of the student teacher, each assumes a very specific role.

 Although different programs have different emphases and specific requirements, the expectations below represent general expectations across Teachers College Teacher Education programs.
 As the forum for integrating and applying knowledge, skills and dispositions acquired through your program, student teaching should enable you to: